Elementary school (grades K-5) · Miami, FL

 What is the racial and ethnic makeup of Pinecrest Academy (North Campus)?

-The largest demographic group at Pinecrest Academy (North Campus) is Hispanic or Latino at 96.2%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at Pinecrest Academy (North Campus) is Hispanic or Latino at 96.2% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Pinecrest Academy (North Campus)?

-Pinecrest Academy (North Campus) has a Resource Investment Index of 56/100 (C) based on 2 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Pinecrest Academy (North Campus) has a Resource Investment Index of 56/100 (higher reported resources relative to schools nationally) based on 2 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page